nickmvincent/chatgpt-exploration/README.md

 # chatgpt-exploration

 ## Files
-`pup.js` contains "A Silly Script to Open ChatGPT from a puppet browser"
+`pup.js` contains a very short script to Open ChatGPT from a puppet browser.
+Could be used to do some browser automation down the line (e.g., for "audits").

 `SaveMyChat` contains a very short browser extension for saving ChatGPT conversations